-11.10 Inter-Relationships with Other Topics
+11.9 Inter-Relationships with Other Topics

-11.10.1 This chapter has inter-relationships with Chapter 8 Cultural Heritage, Chapter 13 Surface water, Flood Risk and Drainage Strategy, Chapter 14 Air Quality, Chapter 15 Marine Water and Sediment Quality and Chapter 22 Health, as detailed in Table 11.17.
+11.9.1 This chapter has inter-relationships with Chapter 8 Cultural Heritage, Chapter 13 Surface Water, Flood Risk and Drainage Strategy, Chapter 14 Air Quality, Chapter 15 Marine Water and Sediment Quality, Chapter 22 Health and Chapter 23 Waste, as detailed in Table 11-18.

-Table 11.17 Chapter Topic Inter-Relationships
+Table 11-18 Chapter Topic Inter-Relationships

-Topic and description Related Chapter Where addressed in this Chapter Impacts on water quality associated with surface water discharges Chapter 15 Marine Water and Sediment Quality Section 11.7 Cultural heritage: Impacts on peat deposits Chapter 8 Cultural Heritage Sections 11.6 and 11.7 Impacts to Human Health Chapter 22 Health Section 11.7 Waste Chapter 23 Waste Embedded mitigation
+Topic and description Related Chapter Where addressed in this Chapter Impacts on water quality associated with surface water discharges Chapter 15 Marine Water and Sediment Quality Section 11.7 Cultural heritage: Impacts on peat deposits Chapter 8 Cultural Heritage Sections 11.6 and 11.7 Impacts to Human Health Chapter 22 Health Section 11.7 Waste Chapter 23 Waste Embedded mitigation, Section 11.7

-11.11 Interactions
+11.10 Interactions

-11.11.1 The impacts identified and assessed in this chapter have the potential to interact with each other, which could give rise to synergistic impacts because of that interaction.
+11.10.1 The impacts identified and assessed in this chapter have the potential to interact with each other, which could give rise to synergistic impacts because of that interaction.
 The worst-case impacts assessed within the chapter take these interactions into account and for the impact assessments are considered conservative and robust.
-For clarity, the areas of interaction between impacts are presented in Table 11.18, along with an indication as to whether the interaction may give rise to synergistic impacts.
+For clarity, the areas of interaction between impacts are presented in Table 11-19, along with an indication as to whether the interaction may give rise to synergistic impacts.

-Table 11.18 Interaction Between Impacts
+Table 11-19 Interaction Between Impacts

-Potential interaction between Construction Impact 1 - Impact on Human Health, Including Construction Workers and General Public During Any Excavations and Construction Related Activities Impact 2 - Impact on Groundwater Quality from construction related activities Impact 3 - Impact on Groundwater Quantity from construction related activities Impact 4 - Impact on Surface Water Quality from construction related activities Impact 5 - Impacts on soil quality Impact 6 - Loss of Best Most Versatile (BMV) Agricultural Land Impact 1 - Impact on Human Health, Including Construction Workers and General Public During Any Excavations and Construction Related Activities - Yes Yes Yes No No Impact 2 - Impact on Groundwater Quality from construction related activities Yes - Yes Yes No No
+Table 11-19 interaction between impacts Potential interaction between impacts Construction Impact 1 - Impact on Human Health, During Any Excavations and Construction Related Activities Impact 2 - Impact on Groundwater Quality from construction related activities Impact 3 - Impact on Groundwater Quantity from construction related activities Impact 4 - Impact on Surface Water Quality from construction related activities Impact 5 - Impacts on soil quality Impact 6 - Loss of Best Most Versatile (BMV) Agricultural Land Impact 1 - Impact on Human Health, During Any Excavations and Construction Related Activities - Yes Yes Yes No No Impact 2 - Impact on Groundwater Quality from construction related activities Yes - Yes Yes No No

-Potential interaction between impacts Construction Impact 1 - Impact on Human Health, Including Construction Workers and General Public During Any Excavations and Construction Related Activities Impact 2 - Impact on Groundwater Quality from construction related activities Impact 3 - Impact on Groundwater Quantity from construction related activities Impact 4 - Impact on Surface Water Quality from construction related activities Impact 5 - Impacts on soil quality Impact 6 - Loss of Best Most Versatile (BMV) Agricultural Land Impact 3 - Impact on Groundwater Quantity from construction related activities Yes Yes - Yes No No Impact 4 - Impact on Surface Water Quality from construction related activities Yes Yes - No No Impact 5 - Impacts on soil quality No No No No - Yes Impact 6 - Loss of Best Most Versatile (BMV) Agricultural Land No No No No Yes -
+Potential interaction between en impacts Impact 3 - Impact on Groundwater Quantity from construction related activities Yes Yes - Yes No No Impact 4 - Impact on Surface Water Quality from construction related activities Yes Yes Yes - No No Impact 5 - Impacts on soil quality No No No No - Yes Impact 6 - Loss of Best Most Versatile (BMV) Agricultural Land No No No No Yes - Operation Human Health and Grantenance Activities as Contaminants to Human Health a in as a Result of N ination being Intro ew Sources of Impact 1 - Impact to Human Health and Groundwaters During Operational and Maintenance Activities as a Result of Residual Contaminants - Yes